-1. ORNAMENTA 2024 OPENS TO THE PUBLIC
+1. About ORNAMENTA 2024

-Friday, July 5, 2024 - Ornamenta, a new, regional quinquennial program for arts and design in Germany's Northern Black Forest has opened to the public today.
-From July 5 to September 29, local citizens, curious neighbours, and adventurous national and international visitors are invited to discover the Northern Black Forest area through different exhibition routes set out by Ornamenta.
-The Northern Black Forest region includes the cities of Pforzheim, Calw, Bad Wildbad, Nagold, and Maulbronn, and is a popular destination for nature tourism.
-Besides its perpetual natural beauty, the region is also home to jewellery industries, small spa towns, and a rich variety of people, communities and cultures.
+Taking place from July to September 2024, Ornamenta is a regional quinquennial for arts and design in Germany's Northern Black Forest.
+Held first in 1989, Ornamenta returns in 2024 as a platform for contemporary cultural development, which takes place through site-specific exhibitions, public installations, and events.
+Local citizens, curious neighbours, and adventurous national and international visitors are invited to discover the Northern Black Forest area through different exhibition routes set out by Ornamenta.
+The Northern Black Forest region includes the cities of Pforzheim, Calw, Bad-Wildbad, Nagold, and Maulbronn, and is a popular destination for nature tourism.
+Besides its perpetual natural beauty, the region is also home to fine metal industries, small spa towns, and a rich variety of people, communities and cultures.